dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-sqlserver.md

 **Note: SQL Server state store also supports SQL Server running on VMs.**

-In order to setup SQL Server as a state store, you will need the following properties:
+In order to setup SQL Server as a state store, you need the following properties:

 - **Connection String**: the SQL Server connection string.
 For example: server=localhost;user id=sa;password=your-password;port=1433;database=mydatabase;
 - **Schema**: The database schema to use (default=dbo).
-Will be created if not exists
+Will be created if does not exist
 - **Table Name**: The database table name.
-Will be created if not exists
+Will be created if does not exist
 - **Indexed Properties**: Optional properties from json data which will be indexed and persisted as individual column

 ### Create a dedicated user